(a) “Sale by Auction” Defined

 (d) Report of Sale

-No later than 14 days after an auction, the auctioneer or the party that filed the application to employ the auctioneer shall file the report under Fed.R.Bankr.P.
-6004(f)(1), unless the Court orders otherwise.
+The auctioneer or the party that filed the application to employ the auctioneer shall file a report of sale under Fed.R.Bankr.P.
+6004(f)(1) within 14 days of the later of the completion of a sale under this rule or the last scheduled sale date, should the transaction fail to close, unless the Court orders otherwise.